SamanthaBooth81/yoga-flow-class-record/README.md

 # User Experience
 ## User Stories
-- As a small business owner I want to:
+- As a self-employed teacher I want to:
     * Keep track of the business earnings
     * Plan for the future growth of the business